alejofl/turtle-park/README.md

 ./query-cli -DserverAddress=XX.XX.XX.XX:YYYY -Daction=capacity -Dday=XXX -DoutPath=./path.txt
 ```

-The path must point to a file that will be created or overriden, with the query results.
+The path must point to a file that will be created or overridden, with the query results.
 The file **will** have the following fields in a table:

 * Slot (HH:MM)
 * Suggested capacity (positive integer)